 Kim Tingler, Co-Head, HR, A+E Networks

 With people at the core of every organization’s success story, it’s not surprising that innovative HR initiatives can have a significant impact on the business.
-During the Symposium’s closing session, four CHROs will share insight into how HR professionals of all levels can be agents of change.
+During the Symposium’s closing session, three CHROs will share insight into how HR professionals of all levels can be agents of change.

 SHRM and the HR Certification Institute have approved CTHRA’s HR Symposium for 5.25 continuing education credits.